hharryyf/cptraining2021/README.md

 # cptraining2021
 Practice for 2021 SPPC, the aim for this training is to revenge for the unfortunate defeat to TLE 2020 in SPPC 2020

-* Phase 1: FFT, Combinatorics and Geometry
+* Phase 1: FFT, Combinatorics and ad-hoc
 1. Thief in a Shop (diff=2400, FFT, exponential by squaring) This is the standard application of FFT, generating all possible sum of a[i] + b[j]. https://codeforces.com/problemset/problem/632/E